 - C-Mode "complete" mode, only objects with validation warnings will be shown.

 The lock icon will always be located in the upper left corner of your devices screen.
 The placement of the following controls will depend on the size, orientation and age of your device, and may be in the top or bottom bar, or in a menu.

-Map and Data display
+Map and Data display#

 Once you have downloaded some OSM data you will see it displayed over a configurable background layer.
 The default background is the standard "Mapnik" style map provided by openstreetmap.org, however you can choose a different background or none from the Preferences.
 The style of the OSM data displayed on top of the background layer can be fully customized, however the standard "Color round nodes" or for "Pen round nodes" should work for most situations, the latter has smaller "touch areas" mainly for working with a pen.
-Depending on the device it may however work better for you.
+Depending on the device it may however work better for you than the default.

 Note: the map tiles are cached on device and only deleted if explicitly flushed.
 In principle you can pre-download the tiles for the area you want to work on and so spare yourself the need to access them online while outside.